stefanpetrovey/Flower_Recognition/README.md

 ### Steps Involved:
 **Data Loading:**

-The dataset of flower images is loaded and preprocessed for training.
+-The dataset of flower images is loaded and preprocessed for training.
 This involves resizing the images and performing necessary data augmentation to improve the model’s generalization.

 **Model Architecture:**

 A Convolutional Neural Network (CNN) is used to classify the flower images.
 The model architecture is designed to extract features from the images and learn patterns specific to each flower species.
-> This is a blovkquote

 **Model Training:**

 The model is trained using the preprocessed dataset.
 The training process includes optimizing the model using a loss function and adjusting weights based on backpropagation.